Milan Hill State Park

 The off-season poses unique risks inherent when participating in outdoor recreational activities.
 Please be aware that many State Park areas and trails are not staffed during the off-season, and day-use fees are not collected.
 Recreationists should possess the necessary knowledge, skill, and equipment to ensure their own safety.
 Users assume all risk while recreating in State Park lands.

-The New Hampshire State Park Experience
+NH State Park Experience Blog:

 With storm clouds threatening on my visit to Milan Hill State Park, I checked into one of the yurts secluded in the thick forest of the park.
 The big purple yurt was dry as a bone on the inside and made for the perfect escape from the sudden showers of the day.
 Making use of the great over-sized chair, I grabbed my book and listened to the “thwap” of raindrops on the yurt as I waited for a break in the weather.
 Just before sunset the rain stopped and I took my chance to explore the rest of the Milan Hill State Park.
 To read more about my experience click here, The Milan Hill Yurts.